colinnoel/gamecollection-repo/projectsummary.md

   There are a number of shortfalls in the project for relying on an external website for live market data:

       1. Market prices of games with low transaction volume will have less accurate pricing.
       2. PriceCharting.com only pulls from a limited amount of marketplaces and their public transactions: only eBay, Gamestop, and Amazon.
       3. We are relying on PriceCharting.com's backend to accurately and consistently capture transactions from marketplaces.
-    4. We are assuming PriceCharting.com's system for calculating the market price of games is the best.
-We don't know how they are averaging recent and historical transactions into one number.
+      4. We are assuming PriceCharting.com's system for calculating the market price based on recent and historical transactions is the best.